SUSE/skuba/test/README.md

 This tests are BDD style, using ginkgo Kubernetes framework for doing specific `caaspctl` e2e tests.

+This doc is about the demo.

 # Prerequisites for e2e tests.

 1) Having 4 Instances: (1 load-balancer, 1 master, 2 workers).
-   This Instances can be
+   This variables are passed via ENV. see `vim ../ci/tasks/e2e-tests.py`

 # Run e2e-tests

 `make test-e2e`
+`DEBUG=True make test-e2e`

-# Architecture and design:
+## Architecture and design:

 This testsuite can be executed indipendently and consumed from each different tests/ci frameworks.